An In-Depth Guide to the Greek Variables of Options Trading

 3. Calculating Profit Using Gamma

-In the previous example we calculated the average delta position by taking the average of the starting delta position and the final delta position.
+In the above example, we calculated the average delta position by taking the average of the starting delta position and the final delta position.
 This can also be achieved using the gamma, as the gamma defines the change of the delta per dollar.

 Let’s clarify how: